eliranwong/uniquebibleapp-webtop/README.md

 On macOS, you need few extra steps to enable audio or text-to-speech features on our webtop,

-Run the following commands on your macOS Terminal app.
+Run the following commands on your macOS Terminal app (Applications > Utilities > Terminal.app):

 <b>1) Install brew</b>